Ed Cline Faculty Development Awards

 Within two months of completing your project, you should submit a one-page report of the activity undertaken to the Faculty Senate office, with a copy to your chair/director.
 Failure to submit this report within this time period will prevent consideration of your application for future awards.

-Please submit your proposal electronically to the Faculty Senate office at email@example.com by Monday, February 2, 2015.
+Please submit your proposal electronically to the Faculty Senate office at firstname.lastname@example.org by the end of the day on Wednesday, February 1, 2017.
 You may scan the title page with signatures and send it electronically or mail a paper copy to Jacobson Hall, Room 206.

 Consideration of proposals by a committee with representatives from across the university will begin immediately after this date.
 If there are further questions, please contact the Faculty Senate office at email@example.com or (405) 325-6789.